Mimer Network Interfaces

 The Network Interface LE

-There is also an entry level interface with less functions aimed at customers that need only to remote control audio and PTT on their radios.
+There is also an entry level interface with less functions aimed at customers that need only to remote control simplex audio and PTT on their radios.

 This is perfect for customers running simple radios with only one channel/talk group and open voice traffic, for example taxi companies or an Airband radio at an airport.

-The “LE” interface has no functions for virtual control heads, no functions for I/O ports, can not connect to land lines, cannot run in full duplex, cannot have the reduced bandwidth option and cannot be upgraded with option boards.
+The “LE” interface has no functions for virtual control heads, no functions for I/O ports, cannot connect to land lines, cannot run in full duplex, cannot have the reduced bandwidth option and cannot be upgraded with option boards.

 The price is of course matched to the slimmed functionality.

 Mechanically the interface is lower than the standard model, 130 x 80 x 30 mm.

-You remote control with the same software “Mimer SoftRadio”, and you can mix and match standard interfaces with “LE” interfaces in the same system.
+The “LE” is remote controled with the same software “Mimer SoftRadio”, and you can mix and match standard interfaces with “LE” interfaces in the same system.

 The same functions regarding local (UDP) or remote (TCP) connection applies as with the standard interface.